RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Checking the voltages

-Voltages are measured before - and after - refurbishment.
-This is to make sure that all voltages are within acceptable levels.
-This table is updated after refurbishment is completed.
-All voltages are measured according to the article Checking C64 voltages [(HOWTO-Checking the Commodore 64 voltages)](https://refurbished-commodore.com/checking-c64-voltages).
+Voltages are measured both before and after refurbishment.
+This is done to ensure that all voltages are within acceptable levels.
+The table is updated after the refurbishment has been completed.
+All voltages are measured according to the article [(HOWTO-Checking the Commodore 64 voltages)](https://refurbished-commodore.com/checking-c64-voltages).

-As seen in the table below all voltages are within acceptable levels, but I think PSU (9V AC) is a bit on the low side.
-It is normal to see this voltage about 9.5 - 10 V AC.
-An AC voltage measuring 8.3 V does not directly mean that there is something wrong, but it could be an indicator.
-It will be interesting to see if this voltage will increase slightly after refurbishment.
+As seen in the table below, all voltages are within acceptable levels, although I think the PSU 9V AC voltage is slightly on the low side.
+It is normal to see this voltage around 9.5–10 VAC.
+An AC voltage measuring 8.3 VAC does not necessarily mean that something is wrong, but it could be an indicator.
+It will be interesting to see whether this voltage increases slightly after refurbishment.

 <div align="center">